stefan52a/care-by-circles/README.md

 Under the hood it uses Bitcoin blockchain principles for consensus (on Dunbar's number) and Oracle contracts with Partially Signed Bitcoin Transactions (PSBT).

+The Oracle needs to be trusted by people using it.

 Transactions are locked by the following scriptPub (to lock output):

 ```